Santa Clara Unified School District: Unification and recent history

 Due to rapid population increases and industrialization, the four school districts began making efforts to merge in the 1950s.
 Following new financial incentives offered by the state government in 1964, Santa Clara voters approved school district unification in September 1965.
 The Santa Clara Unified School District was officially established on July 1, 1966, to serve neighborhoods in Santa Clara, Sunnyvale, San Jose, and Cupertino.
 SCUSD's first superintendent was Lawrence C. Curtis, who had previously served as the superintendent of Jefferson Union School District.

 In the 1970s and 1980s, demographic shifts resulted in smaller, older families in the area, causing a 50% decrease in enrollment and the closure of 15 schools before the 1981–1982 academic year.
 Buchser High School closed, and its campus was repurposed as Santa Clara High School's new location.
 Buchser Middle School was established at the former Santa Clara High School campus.
 Additionally, Peterson High School was converted into Peterson Middle School, with the high school students joining the Wilcox High School student body.

 In June 2014, the Santa Clara Unified School District purchased 59.4 acres of the former Agnews Developmental Center to build a K–12 educational facility.
 Agnew Elementary School and Huerta Middle School opened in 2021, and MacDonald High School opened in 2022.

 In 2017, the district began paying for certain college entrance and Advanced Placement exams to eliminate barriers for low-income students.

 On March 13, 2020, (Note: Students were not in attendance on March 13, 2020, because of an unrelated professional development day.
 School closures went into effect on March 16, 2020.) the Santa Clara County Public Health Department announced the closure of all public schools in the county due to the COVID-19 pandemic.
 At the time of the closure, no SCUSD students or staff had tested positive for COVID-19.
 The district began distance learning on March 24, 2020, for grades 6–12 and on March 30, 2020, for grades K–5.
 Distance learning continued into the 2020–2021 academic year.
 Schools began a phased reopening with a hybrid learning format on March 29, 2021.
 The district fully reopened for the 2021–2022 academic year with several precautions, including mask-wearing and weekly COVID-19 screening.

+In 2023, the Santa Clara Unified School District introduced a student senate consisting of one representative from each high school.
+The district kept the previously-established student trustee position.

 The Santa Clara Unified School District implemented phone- and device-free policies across all schools at the start of the 2025–2026 academic year in accordance with California's Phone-Free School Act.

+Starting in the 2025-2026 school year, incumbent superintendent Damon J. Wright oversaw a significant reduction in teachers and faculty in the entire school district.
+His aim is to correct a $30,000,000 dollar deficit in the districts' finances due to decreasing enrollment and overstaffing.
+His policies were met with major opposition from students, staff, and community members.